civican/legisinfo/44-1/bills/C-61/bill_text.md

     reporting;

+    requirements relating to legal fees for various tasks relating to the day-to-day operations of water services;

     actual costs;

+    remoteness costs, including the higher costs of providing water services in remote communities;

     governance;

-    capacity development; and
+    capacity development;

+    the insurance required to be maintained by First Nations in respect of water services and water services operators and the information required to be provided to First Nations about their insurance, including the analysis of the risks ascribed to First Nations by their insurers and past claims, to enable First Nations to better understand how their insurance premiums are set; and

-    water services received by First Nation persons compared with those received by persons in non-Indigenous communities.
+    **standards applicable to** water services received by First Nation persons compared with **the most stringent standards applicable to water services** received by persons in non-Indigenous communities.

-  **(3)** The Minister's consultations and cooperation with respect to the making of funding allocation decisions are to be guided by the principles that the funding for First Nations water services should
+  **(3)** The Minister's consultations and cooperation with respect to the making of funding allocation decisions **under subsection (1) must be consistent with** the **principle** that the funding for First Nations water services **is to**

     be adequate, predictable, stable, sustainable and needs-based;